-1. No link between market concentration and plurality:
+(2) Absolutely no link between market concentration and plurality:

-We would like to counter a couple of entities who have cited academic studies based on some studies in countries with less diverse and competitive markets as compared to India.
-We would like to state that:
+We would like to counter a couple of entities who have cited academic studies based on some random studies in countries with far less diverse and competitive markets as compared to India.
+We would like to specify that:

-• There is no data to establish a causal linkage between market concentration and viewpoint plurality and media ownership and viewpoint plurality.
-More importantly, India is an absolutely unique media market in the world, with an unimaginable array of media products in over 15 languages.
-There is not a single argument that outlines what is the desired level of view point plurality, how is media ownership connected to it and what at all can curbs on media ownership do for this viewpoint plurality.
+- There is no data to establish a causal linkage between market concentration and viewpoint plurality and media ownership and viewpoint plurality. - More importantly, India is an absolutely unique media market in the world, with an unimaginable array of media products in over 15 languages.
+There is not a single argument that outlines what is the desired level of viewpoint plurality, how is media ownership connected to it and what at all can curbs on media ownership do for this viewpoint plurality.

-No examples/evidence that current state of media ownership is adversely affecting viewpoint plurality in India in any manner:
+(3) No examples/evidence that current state of media ownership is adversely affecting viewpoint plurality in India in any manner:

-There is no concentration of ownership in the media.
-Also concentration does not impact viewpoint plurality.
+We are of the considered view that there is no concentration of ownership in the media and that in any case, concentration does not impact viewpoint plurality.
 This is because different media products in the same entity are structured under different companies, have separate editorial/content and management teams and have totally differentiated content strategies designed to address different target audiences.
-Hence, common ownership actually builds up plurality as there is a conscious effort to have differentiated products with entirely differing viewpoints..
+Hence, common ownership actually builds up plurality as there is a conscious effort to have differentiated products with entirely differing viewpoints.
+Without establishing an objective relationship between media concentration and plurality, the CP proposes in paragraph 1.5 to analyse the "anomalies caused by media concentration" through cross-media ownership and vertical integration.
+Attempting to use tools such as regulation or restriction of vertical integration or cross-media ownership, without showing how they influence the theoretical "desired level" of viewpoint plurality is an exercise in futility.